PHOTOGRAPHY TUTORIALS & TIPS

 A digital compact camera

 All the cameras on the market can be categorized into a few simple groups.
-The most important two groups are fixed lens and interchangeable lens.
+The most important two groups are 'fixed lens' and 'interchangeable lens'.
 The fixed lens cameras tend, with a few exceptions, to be smaller, lighter and more pocketable, therefore you are more likely to have it with you when you need it.
-Well that's the theory anyway but I think we can say that you are more likely to be bothered to take it with you on that outing to the beach or the zoo.
+Well that's the theory anyway but I think we can say that you are more likely to be bothered to take it with you on that outing to the beach or a trip to the zoo.

 Do they still make film cameras?
 Oh yes they do and I wouldn't mind betting that they continue to do so for many years and I wouldn't mind betting that at some time in the future there will be a retro backlash and a large number of 'serious' photographers will return to the darkroom.
 Some will probably claim that they have never used digital at all, ever.